fragkotseni/Half-Adder-Portfolio-Page/README.md

 A half adder is just one part of the equation.
 To add multi-bit numbers, you'll need a full adder, which is used for every binary digit beyond the first.
 A full adder is essentially two half adders connected with an OR gate, enabling it to handle three inputs instead of two.
 The third input, known as Cin (carry-in), accounts for any carry-over from the previous adder, ensuring proper multi-bit addition.

-A half adder is just one part of the equation.
-To add multi-bit numbers, you'll need a full adder, which is used for every binary digit beyond the first.
-A full adder is essentially two half adders connected with an OR gate, enabling it to handle three inputs instead of two.
-The third input, known as Cin (carry-in), accounts for any carry-over from the previous adder, ensuring proper multi-bit addition.

-A half adder is just one part of the equation.
-To add multi-bit numbers, you'll need a full adder, which is used for every binary digit beyond the first.
-A full adder is essentially two half adders connected with an OR gate, enabling it to handle three inputs instead of two.
-The third input, known as Cin (carry-in), accounts for any carry-over from the previous adder, ensuring proper multi-bit addition.